Schweber/hdrop/README.md

 Please report instances of programs with differing class names, so that they can be added to `hdrop`.

-### Floating windows don't react to changed arguments in hdrop
+### `--floating` windows don't react to changed arguments in hdrop

 Close the program (don't just hide it with hdrop).
 The changed arguments are only applied when the program is restarted.

+### `--floating` windows animation is only shown when the window is opened for the first time

+This is a known issue and no workaround is known to me.

+### `hdrop -b` is not working when used as autostart

+If hdrop isn't installed but just added to PATH, then you might have to use this instead:

+> exec-once = [workspace special:hdrop silent] hdrop [OPITONS] [COMMAND]

 ## Installation